christie-b/RainFall/level5/walkthrough.md

 -> We know there is a function o() that launches a shell, but it is not called.

 The program takes an input through fgets, which is protected from buffer overflows.
-It then prints the buffer and exit.
+It then prints the buffer and exits.
 The exit function comes from the plt (*exit@plt*).

 The procedure linkage table (PLT) consists of many jump instructions, each one corresponding to